jollino/transcriber/README.md

 **How do the web server scripts differ?**

-They are simply written in different languages (namely Python 2, Python 3 and PHP-cli), but do the same thing.
+They are simply written in different languages (namely Python 2, Python 3, PHP-cli and Ruby), but do the same thing.
 Use whichever script works best for you.
+They all default to port 8877 so you can use http://localhost:8877 using any one of them.

 **What's the point of the ruler on top?**